Overview

 the trade error not occurred.
 We will not use any soft dollars to correct trade errors, and we will

-absorbing the cost of a trade error.
-If a trade error results in a loss, we will absorb the loss so it
+the cost of a trade error.
+If a trade error results in a loss, we will absorb the loss so it will not be

-will not be borne by the client.
+borne by the client.
 Similarly, if a trade error results in a gain, we will retain it.
-If a trade
+We generally resolve

 The investment strategies of a number of the private funds involve primarily “multi-manager”